C2SP/C2SP/https-bastion.md

 where "key hash" MUST be a lowercase hex-encoded SHA-256 hash of a 32-byte Ed25519 public key.

-If the backend key doesn’t correspond to any open backend connection, the bastion MUST serve a 502 Bad Gateway response.
+If the key hash doesn’t correspond to the key of any open backend connection, the bastion MUST serve a 502 Bad Gateway response.

 Otherwise, the bastion MUST remove _all_ `X-Forwarded-For` headers from the request, add a single `X-Forwarded-For` header with the IP address of the